JKT48 single's members election: 2017

 JKT48 17th Single's Members Election (Pemilihan Member Single ke-17 JKT48) was a chain of event to determine the selected members who would participate in the 17th single of idol group JKT48.
-This event was the fourth edition, having held annually since 2014.
+This event was the fourth edition, having been held annually since 2014.
 The election determined the top 32 members with the most votes to fill 32 positions on two songs; the top 16 (Japanese: (選抜, senbatsu)) would be featured in the main single and the rest on the coupling song.
 The order of blocking (dancing position) was determined by the result of the vote from the fans.
 In this case, the number one position would place the member as the center on the single.
 The election result was revealed at the Balai Sarbini in South Jakarta on 22 April 2017 and broadcast live on RTV.
 The event was emceed by Adi Nugroho – who had emceed the two previous elections result announcement – and Rey Utami.

 The top 16 members were featured in JKT48's 17th single, "Indahnya Senyum Manismu..." and the members ranked 17th to 32nd sang the B-side "Sedikit Saja I Love You!"; the recording was released in music card on 8 June 2017 and in CD-DVD on 4 August 2017.